SMACAcademy/ArgoCD-Complete-Master-Course/1-Installation_and_Setup/2-ArogCD_and_ArogCD_CLI_Installation.md

 kubectl port-forward svc/argocd-server 8080:443 -n argocd
 ```

 Retrieve the list of services running for Argo CD and forward the `argocd-server` service port to access the Argo CD server locally at `localhost:8080`.
+If access from remote host is required, then SSH tunnel to be opened.

 ## Initial Argo CD Login